 Bend back once and twice.

-So we became stronger, (show strength)
+So we have become stronger, (show strength)

 Healthier and more fun! (smiled at each other)

-IV The practical part of the lesson.
+IV Practical part of the lesson.

 Before completing the practical task, let's remember the rules of work:

-How does paint work begin?
+Where does paint work begin?

 What color do we start working with?
 Why?

-Lay the album horizontally or vertically (13 slide)
+Place the album horizontally or vertically (13 slide)

-How does landscape work begin?
+Where does work in landscape begin?

 (15 slide)